Dreaming of breaking through the metaphorical glass ceiling and starting your own business?

 Next, study your competition closely.
 Identify their strengths and weaknesses, and uncover gaps in the market that you can exploit.
 Finally, watch industry trends and shifts that could impact your business.

 During this step, you should also define your pricing strategy.
 Don’t be afraid to charge for the value you provide.
-Many women entrepreneurs struggle to charge what they are worth.
-As a freelancer and solopreneur, I’ve been there.
-Show customers exactly what they can expect from your products or services and then charge accordingly.
+This is a common problem among women entrepreneurs – struggling to charge what they are worth.

 “Charge what your business is worth.
 It doesn’t have to be perfect, but it does have to be good.
 If you have to beg for eyeballs, you haven’t positioned it right.
 Ask someone to use it in front of you (same with your website) and note how they perceive it and where they get stuck or confused.”

--Katharine McKee, eCommerce consultant
+-Katharine McKee, ecommerce consultant

 Create a budget with detailed forecasts, including startup costs, operating expenses, and revenue projections.
 Begin with a comprehensive list of initial investments required to launch your business, followed by a clear breakdown of ongoing expenses.
 Then, estimate your expected revenue based on market research and sales goals.

-I feel you if you get slightly frightened or worried just by thinking about legal and compliance requirements.
 I’ve been through the same emotional rollercoaster.
 However, taking care of all the administrative tasks upfront will give you peace of mind later, and that’s priceless.

 To start your business, register it with local, state, and federal entities to establish its official status.
 Then, obtain the necessary licenses and permits to comply with local regulations and industry standards.
 Understanding these regulations is crucial to operating legally and avoiding potential pitfalls.

-Next, open a dedicated business bank account to manage finances separately from personal funds, ensuring clear and accurate financial tracking.
 Finally, set up a system for managing accounting to keep track of expenses, revenues, and taxes, which is essential for maintaining financial health and making informed business decisions.
-The good news is you can always ask for help for the things that overwhelm you; if you’re not an accounting whiz, hire someone who is.

 “Focus on what you’re good at and hire others to help you with what you’re not (e.g., contracts, taxes, admin.)
 Don’t ignore those aspects of the business, because they don’t go away.”